New Jersey Integrative Recovery Center

 New Jersey is a small but populated state that is known for its rich history, access to metropolitan areas and wealthy suburbs.
 New Jersey is the third wealthiest state based on median household income, yet the location and affluent neighborhoods make New Jersey a target for drugs.
 The state lies in between New York City and Philadelphia, and these cities are some of the hardest hit places for drug trafficking because of their extensive transportation systems and East Coast ports.

-It’s true that many drugs are simply trafficked through the state of New Jersey without being noticed by residents, but the availability of these illegal substances have made it easy for people to get their hands on drugs and start the cycle of abuse.
+It’s true that many drugs are simply trafficked through the state of New Jersey without being noticed by residents, but the availability of these illegal substances has made it easy for people to get their hands on drugs and start the cycle of abuse.
 There is no shortage of drugs in this area, and the affluent suburbs have caused a steep increase in prescription drug and heroin use.
 We’ve seen our fair share of New Jersey residents who are battling addiction and have chosen The River Source as their first serious step in getting sober.

 Why Addiction is Prevalent in New Jersey